benkofk/Programming-Things/README.md

 # Arduino

-The Zumo side was programmed in Arduino IDE, and it was essentially the worker for the controller.
+The Zumo side was programmed in Arduino IDE, and it was essentially the worker for the Processing controller.
 For the most part, it recieved an action, and processed that action.
-The ultra sonic sensor

-Arduino was

--- cite all the things we've uesd- kinect colour thing, ultra sonic sensor, xbee references, kinect library
+The ultra sonic sensor detected distances from obstacles, and returned the value.
+We did find it to show incorrect values sometimes, but most of the time it seemed to work well.
+The code we altered slightly was found at (http://randomnerdtutorials.com/complete-guide-for-ultrasonic-sensor-hc-sr04/), it seemed to be very accurate, so all we needed to change the return vals.
+We had some issues with finding available pins for the trig/echo.
+The Arduino board is connected to a Zumo robot and the XBee shield.
+The Zumo had a few pre-assigned actions, such as turn left, reverse or move forward that the controller could send.

+# How it works